 - receiving a gift from a close friend (John 1:12),

 - drinking a refreshing glass of water (John 4:14),

 True faith rests our lives entirely on God and His secure promises, like resting our weight fully in a chair.
 The object of our faith is more crucial than the amount of faith (a mustard seed size is enough).
 Faith will get us every good thing God has for us, take us anywhere in God’s economy.
 Yet without faith we have no new life, no approach to God, no forgiveness, no intimacy with God, no partnering in this grand adventure…no spiritual life at all.

-By ourselves, we possess no ability to live loved.
+By ourselves and our independent choices, we possess no ability to live loved.
 With Jesus as our true Vine, we have all the abundance we need.
 Mining God’s Word of its treasures together gets us in touch with the mind and heart of our Lord and Master.
 As worshipers, “we become what we behold” (2 Corinthians 3:17-18).
 So, behold Jesus in Scripture.

 - Print out this PDF of this webpage, mark it up and make it your own.

-- Read the free linked PDF’s to dive deeper, like Inquire/Advocate and Friendship from John 15:12-17.
+- Read the free linked PDF’s to dive deeper into Friendship from John 15:12-17.
 Or if you want to take a look at my webpage, Mining God’s Word.

 - Move on to the next cascading sub-webpage, Dynamic Creative Tensions in Living Loved.

 - Skip on to the next cascading web page, Flood our Life with Spiritual Nutrient to further develop your solid, weighty foundation.